mickeyckm/nanodegree-pitchperfect/README.md

 # PitchPerfect

-PitchPerfect is an app records your voice and has the ability to play back your voice in various modes - Slow, Fast, .
+PitchPerfect is an app records your voice and has the ability to play back your voice in various modes - Slow, Fast, Chipmunk, Darth Vader, Echo and Reverb.

 ## Table Of Contents